Cyfrin/Updraft/courses/security/7-bridges/5-Docs/+page.md

 - Because deposits are permissionless, there's an strict limit of tokens that can be deposited.
 - Withdrawals must be approved by a bridge operator.

-We plan on launching `L1BossBridge` on both Ethereum Mainnet and ZKSync.
+We plan on launching `L1BossBridge` on both Ethereum Mainnet and ZKsync.

 ### Token Compatibility